|Teaching method||Contact hours|

 The overall grade must be 5,5 or higher, partial grades must be 5,5 or higher to pass.
 Partial grades will remain valid for 2 years from the date of examination.

-The excursion, debate and practical exercises have to be attended in order to pass the course..
+The practical assignments and excursion assignment have to be passed in order to pass the course.

 |Compulsory for:||WUSAC||BSc Minor Sustainable Agriculture and Consumption||6WD|